sathomas2/Lyft_Perception_Challenge/README.md

 ### Inference
 During inference, rather than take the argmax from the output of the softmax layer to determine predictions, I use my own thresholding to control precision and recall more precisely.
 Also, I use a Gaussian Blur kernel on the cars because often the model has trouble locating the entire car and it seems to improve recall without a great expense to precision.

+### Room for Improvement
+Unfortunately, I didn't have access to the CARLA simulator (mainly, I didn't want to rent out more GPU space for costs), so I coudln't create additional data.
+This was a big mistake I made early on.
+I should have collected more data.
+I believe that with extra data, I could have squeezed out the extra points to place higher on the leaderboard.
+Oh well.
+Live and learn.
+Next time...